 HERE ARE A FEW TIPS IF YOUR PET HAS BEEN BOOKED IN FOR SURGERY AT THE HOSPITAL:

-- We ask that you feed your pet NO LATER than 6pm-7pm and take their water away when you go to bed the night before surgery.
-Do not give your pet any food or water on the morning of the surgery, this is because the combination of food and anesthetic could cause them to vomit while under sedation.
+- Please ensure that your pet does not eat after midnight the evening before surgery, water is allowed.
+Do not give your pet any food on the morning of the surgery, this is because the combination of food and anesthetic could cause them to vomit while under sedation.
 There may be some exceptions to the timing of food and water withdrawal.

 - If you have a cat who normally goes outside, it is advisable to keep them in the house the night before their surgery so that you know where they are and are not searching for them at the last minute before bringing them in for surgery.